|Student Learning Outcomes -|

 - Individual and group presentations of major projects followed by in-class discussion and evaluation.

-- Cooperative rehearsal of voice development exercises and assignments.
+- Small group collaborative rehearsal of voice exercises and assignments.

 - Individual and ensemble lyrics and script reading assignments